 Post-processing

-Moreover, as we defined a watchpoint at the flap tip (see precice-config.xml), we can plot it with gnuplot using the script plot-displacement.sh.
-The resulting graph shows the vertical (y) displacement of the tip of the flap.
+Moreover, as we defined a watchpoint at the flap tip (see precice-config.xml), we can plot it with gnuplot using the script plot-displacement.sh, which expects the directory of the selected solid participant as a command line argument.
+For example:

 mv blockMeshDict blockMeshDict_original